We assemble a group of industry experts to explain how the Industrial Internet of Things is impacting the manufacturing sector and MRO procurement

 , the Fourth Industrial Revolution (4IR) – whichever name you use to describe use of digital connectivity in industry, experts all seem to believe that massive changes are on their way for manufacturers in the UK.

-Research by EEF, the Manufacturers’ Organisation, showed that 96% of manufacturers believe 4IR will be about connectivity and communication and 99% felt it was about getting actionable insights from data.
+Research by Make UK, the Manufacturers’ Organisation (formerly EEF), showed that 96% of manufacturers believe 4IR will be about connectivity and communication and 99% felt it was about getting actionable insights from data.

 “Those in the evolution phase are starting to connect processes and making improvements to the way their business operates,” he adds.
 “Finally, you have a small group of organisations that are right at the forefront of the revolution.
 They have embraced the technology and are investing heavily in it and as a result are finding new ways of doing business and earning money.”

 So what can IIoT offer manufacturers and why is so much being written about it?
-“IIoT technology itself is just technology,” says Richard Jeffers, Technical Director for Northern Europe at RS Components.
+“IIoT technology itself is just technology,” says Richard Jeffers, Director for Industrial Solutions at RS Components.
 “It is how and where we apply and integrate it with other capabilities that will make the compelling difference.

-"Look for a problem you’ve traditionally been unable to solve, then see if IIoT can break the impasse"Richard Jeffers, Technical Director for Northern Europe, RS
+"Look for a problem you’ve traditionally been unable to solve, then see if IIoT can break the impasse"Richard Jeffers, Director for Industrial Solutions, RS Components

 “Companies that get this right will be able to significantly improve a variety of aspects of their business from the actual manufacturing process to maintenance, repair and operations (MRO).
 To really get value from these emerging technologies look for a problem you’ve traditionally been unable to solve, then see if IIoT can break the impasse.
 These technologies can be harnessed to give you a previously unachievable solution” he adds.